 But “exercise-induced nausea” — a post-workout sickness that affects a higher percentage of experienced athletes than you’d think — isn’t something to glorify or celebrate.
 It’s actually a sign of significant reduction in blood flow to your stomach and intestines.
 The body handles an exercise intensity it’s never experienced before (or at least, hasn’t experienced in a while) by prioritizing blood flow to the heart, lungs and muscles.
 Then the (temporarily) non-vital digestive system is left feeling out of whack.

-For those in control of their own daily exercise routine, be wary of building up intensity too quickly, or loading too many physical efforts into one day.
+For those in control of their own daily exercise routine, be wary of building up intensity too quickly or loading too many physical efforts into one day.
 That advice is particularly geared towards those who practice “event-minded” fitness.
-You know: those trying to get in shape for the beach or a wedding, who front-load as much as possible.
+You know: if you’re trying to get in shape for the beach or a wedding and front-loading as much as possible.
 Slow down and take it easy.
 Prioritize patience and progress over puke.